Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 ## Executive Summary of EDA  <a name="overview-eda"></a>

-- Satisfaction is the greater influencer in the outcome variable.
+> Satisfaction is the greater influencer in the outcome variable.

+Data analysis revealed -0.35 correlation score with the outcome variable.
+Satisfaction_levels is also leading by a wide margin in the gini importance metric of the model.

-- High work hours (Above 220 hours a month) increase the risk of departure.
+> High work hours (Above 220 hours a month) increase the risk of departure.

-- The promotion system of *Saliford* might contribute to higher turnover.
+> The promotion system of *Saliford* might contribute to higher turnover.

+98.3% of workers did not receive a promotion in the last 5 years, which increased the probability of leaving from 4% to 17% in the historical data.

-- 3 to 5 project count looks to be ideal for retention.
+> 3 to 5 project count looks to be ideal for retention.

+45% of employees that took on 6 projects left the company with 100% when taking 7 projects.
+The requiered time spent on the job looks to be the leading cause.

-- Years 4 and 5 need further investigation over the satisfaction level decrease in the work force.
+> Years 4 and 5 since hire need further investigation over the satisfaction level decrease in the work force.

+Satisfaction levels are steadily decreasing through year 4 up to a staggering minimum average of 14% for departed employees.

+Retained employees tell a different story, reaching a minimum average of 48% at year 5 and then rising back

 <br>